silentgameplays/Simple-Arch-Linux-Setup/README.md

 * User=test
 * Session=default

+# (Optional) Use this theme for better icons on all DE's:

+* sudo pacman -S papirus-icon-theme

 # 30. Edit the pacman conf file to enable mirror list so we can enable multilib(same as multiarch) for Steam and proprietary drivers:

 * sudo nano /etc/pacman.conf